bkmarwen/ML2_Project/README.md

 # Predicting Bankruptcy in Poland

 ## Introduction
 The goal of this project is to develop a predictive model that identifies potentially bankrupt companies using the Polish companies bankruptcy dataset.
 This is an important task for regulatory agencies, investors, and financial institutions to mitigate potential financial losses.
 Our focus is on maximizing recall to ensure that we capture as many bankrupt companies as possible.
+The cost of missing a bankrupt company is high, and sending information to companies that may not go bankrupt is a lot cheaper.

 ## Dataset Description
 - The Polish companies bankruptcy dataset contains information on companies that have filed for bankruptcy in Poland.